nanoexpress/legacy/README.md

 ## NOTE

-This library reached the `Alpha` status and works good, see `/examples` folder.
+This library reached the `Beta` status and works good, see `/examples` folder.

 This library up to 25% slower than `uWebSockets.js` on normal and complex application because of method polyfilling layer.
 Basic usage/examples performance are same as `uWebSockets.js`, but not in all case gives you same performance.